Unnecessary traffic stops by Chicago police impact daily lives of Black and Brown drivers

 Opinion

-No matter how much I vary my routes, police have stopped me to question whether my registration is up-to-date or suggest that my car has some minor problem like a light being out.
+No matter how much I vary my routes, police have stopped me to question whether my registration is up to date or totell me that my car has some minor problem, like a light being out.

-This “mass traffic stop program” likely arises from decisions by CPD and city officials to use traffic stops supposedly as an effort to fight crime.
+This “mass traffic stop program” likely arises from decisions by the police department and city officials to use traffic stops supposedly as an effort to fight crime.
 But the lawsuit contends it doesn’t work.
-No contraband, including illegal guns or drugs, turn up in more than 99% of traffic stops in Chicago..
+No contraband, including illegal guns or drugs turn up in more than 99% of traffic stops in Chicago..
 These stops do not make our communities safer or more secure.

 The officers simply harass drivers like me, a Black woman from the South Side.
 These unnecessary and ineffective traffic stops make us late for work or school.
 They leave me and others like me feeling like targets because of our race or ethnicity.
 They strain an already tense relationship between the police and our communities.
 They cause lasting trauma, anxiety and fear.